top of page

 Overseas - Micronesia

-Role Overview This is a site-based Electrical Quality Control (QC) Inspector role supporting U.S. Army Corps of Engineers (USACE) construction projects.
-The position ensures all electrical systems are installed, tested, and documented in full compliance with contract requirements, Unified Facilities Criteria (UFC), the National Electrical Code (NEC), and the approved Contractor Quality Control (CQC) Plan.
-The role works as part of the contractor’s quality team and interfaces regularly with Government representatives.
-Key Responsibilities •Inspect electrical installations including power distribution, lighting, grounding and bonding, low-voltage systems, generators, UPS systems, and fire alarm interfaces •Verify compliance with contract drawings, specifications, NEC, UFC, and approved submittals •Perform daily QC inspections and document results in required quality control reports •Witness electrical testing, commissioning, and functional performance testing •Review electrical RFIs, submittals, and shop drawings prior to installation •Identify non-conforming work, issue corrective actions, and verify closeout •Coordinate with construction teams, subcontractors, and Government QA personnel •Ensure compliance with EM 385-1-1 safety and health requirements Required Qualifications •Minimum 5 years of electrical construction or electrical inspection experience •Working knowledge of the National Electrical Code (NEC) and UFC electrical criteria •Ability to read and interpret electrical drawings, plans, and technical specifications Preferred Qualifications •Experience on USACE or U.S. Department of Defense projects preferred •Overseas or remote construction experience strongly preferred Education / Background •Electrical trade background or completion of an electrical engineering or electrical technology program preferred Preferred Certifications •USACE Construction Quality Management for Contractors (CQM-C) •NFPA 70 (NEC) certification or documented NEC familiarity •OSHA 30-Hour Construction Work Location •Overseas assignment in the Pacific region •Employer-provided housing and travel typically included Compensation •Estimated salary range: USD $95,000–$125,000 annually, depending on experience and certifications •Final compensation will align with contract requirements and candidate qualifications Physical & Work Environment •Field-based role requiring regular site walks and inspections •Ability to work in remote or austere construction environments We look forward to reviewing your application.
+Job Overview The Electrical Quality Control (QC) Inspector supports the contractor delivering construction projects across Micronesia for U.S. government projects.
+The role is site-based, works as part of the contractor’s quality team, and interfaces regularly with government representatives.
+Key Responsibilities •Inspect electrical installations including power distribution, lighting, grounding and bonding, low-voltage systems, generators, UPS systems, and fire alarm interfaces. •Verify that electrical work complies with contract drawings, specifications, NEC, UFC requirements, and approved submittals. •Perform daily quality control inspections and document results in required QC reports. •Witness electrical testing, commissioning activities, and functional performance testing. •Review electrical RFIs, submittals, and shop drawings prior to installation. •Identify non-conforming work, issue corrective action requests, and verify corrective actions through closeout. •Coordinate quality activities with construction teams, subcontractors, and Government quality assurance personnel. •Ensure compliance with EM 385-1-1 safety and health requirements.
+Required Qualifications •Minimum five (5) years of electrical construction or electrical inspection experience. •Demonstrated working knowledge of the National Electrical Code (NEC) and UFC electrical criteria. •Ability to read and interpret electrical drawings, plans, and technical specifications.
+Preferred Qualifications •Experience on U.S. Army Corps of Engineers or U.S. Department of Defense construction projects. •Overseas or remote construction project experience strongly preferred.
+Education / Background •Electrical trade background or completion of an electrical engineering or electrical technology program preferred.
+Preferred Certifications •USACE Construction Quality Management for Contractors (CQM-C). •NFPA 70 (NEC) certification or documented NEC familiarity. •OSHA 30-Hour Construction.
+Compensation •Estimated salary range: USD $50,000–$80,000 annually, depending on experience and certifications. •Housing: Provided •Food: Stipend provided We look forward to reviewing your application.
 Recruitment is ongoing, and the position may be filled before the closing date of this advertisement.
+Recruiter Disclaimer We respectfully request that recruiters, headhunters, and other third-party agencies refrain from contacting us regarding this position.
+Unsolicited inquiries will not be considered.

 Mechanical Engineer